-These dark chocolate truffle squares are smooth and intensely chocolatey.
+These vegan chocolate truffle squares are smooth and intensely chocolatey.

-Pure deliciousness, that’s what these little squares are.
+Pure deliciousness, that’s what these little chocolate truffle squares are.

 Now if you’ve been reading this blog for any length of time you’re probably already familiar with my penchant towards the dark stuff.